winniemlau/triviaGame/README.md

 ##Trivia Game with Timer

 ###Objectives
-* Create a Trivia game
+* Create a trivia game
 * Use HTML and CSS to render the game on the web page
-* Use JavaScript for the logic of the game and jQuery to manipulate the html of the game
+* Use JavaScript for the logic of the game and jQuery to manipulate the HTML of the game

 ###Technologies Used
+* HTML
+* CSS
+* Javascript
+* jQuery
+* Time Logic
+* Game Design

 ###Game Logic